How is Your Credit Score Calculated by FICO and VantageScore, Anyway?Published on May 5, 2022 by CreditFresh

 The next biggest factor that impacts your credit score is your amounts owed, which makes up 30 percent of your score.
 Amounts owed generally means two things.

 First up is your overall debt.
 Quite literally, it refers to how much debt you have in your name.
-But owing money on your different credit accounts doesn’t automatically indicate that you have a low credit score and are a high-risk borrower.
-The size of your debt may not damage your credit if you stay on top of your bills.
+But keep in mind, owing money on your different credit accounts doesn’t automatically indicate that you have a low credit score and are a high-risk borrower.

-Your credit utilization is the second facet of this factor, and it’s far more significant to your score than the size of your debt.
-It applies to revolving credit like credit cards and personal lines of credit — not personal loans.
+Your credit utilization is the second facet of this factor.
+It applies to revolving credit like credit cards and personal lines of credit — not certain other types of personal loans.
 These products share more differences than similarities.
-So if you aren’t sure if a line of credit or a personal loan is the better choice, take some time to learn more about these products before you apply.
+So if you aren’t sure if a line of credit or another kind of personal loan is the better choice, take some time to learn more about these products before you apply.

 3. Length of Credit History